-Europe hits Apple with $14.6 billion tax bill
+EU hits Apple with $14.6 billion tax bill

 Related: France going 'all the way' to collect tax from Google, McDonald's

 The EU is also probing the tax arrangements of Amazon (AMZN, Tech30) and McDonald's (MCD).
-Google (GOOG) is under investigation over its taxes in France and a couple of other European countries.
+Google (GOOGL, Tech30) is under investigation over its taxes in France and a couple of other European countries.

-The ruling against Apple's tax deal comes despite a stern warning from the U.S. last week.
-The Treasury Department urged the European Commission to stop its tax crackdown on American companies, saying it would consider "potential responses" if Brussels doesn't change course.
+The ruling against Apple's tax deal comes despite a stern warning from the U.S. Treasury Department last week that it would consider "potential responses" if the Commission doesn't change course.